-Your taxable purchases in Canada must not exceed \$4 million (increased from \$2 million beginning January 1, 2013) in the immediately preceding fiscal year.
-The \$4 million purchase limit does not include zero-rated purchases, but does include purchases imported into Canada or brought into a participating province.
+Also, you must have \$2 million or less in taxable purchases made in Canada in your last fiscal year to qualify to use this method.
+The \$2 million purchase limit does not include zero-rated purchases, but it does include purchases imported into Canada or brought into a participating province.